Yan-Jianhua/AutoRQD/README.md

 ## RQD calculation and visualization
 The **rqd_calculation.py** script performs RQD analysis on core box images using YOLO11-SAM.
 It detects core segments, calculates RQD values along multiple scanlines, and provides an interactive visualization interface with real-time parameter adjustment.
 To perform RQD analysis on a single core box image, first update the configuration parameters in **rqd_calculation.py** with your model paths, image path, and output directory.
 Then run the following command:
 ```
-python rqd_calculation.py.py
+python rqd_calculation.py
 ```

 # Citations and acknowledgements
-If you find our work useful, please consider citing our paper (citation details will be available upon publication).
+If you find our work useful, please consider citing our paper entitled "A Zero-Shot Segmentation Framework with Detection Prompts for Automated Rock Quality Designation (RQD) Estimation from Core Box Images" (https://doi.org/10.1016/j.asoc.2026.114886).
 Additionally, this project is built upon the following foundational works.
 Please also cite them if you use our code:
 ## **YOLO11:**
 @software{yolo11_ultralytics,
   author = {Glenn Jocher and Jing Qiu},